andrew/ultimate-awesome/README.md

 - [awesome-data-quality](https://github.com/MigoXLab/awesome-data-quality) - A comprehensive collection of data quality resources, tools, papers, and projects across various data types including traditional data, LLM pretraining/fine-tuning data, multimodal data, and more.
 Essential reference for researchers and practitioners in data-centric AI.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.
 - [Awesome-LatchBio](https://github.com/nahid18/Awesome-LatchBio) - A curated list of awesome Bioinformatics pipelines and software available on LatchBio.
+- [awesome-data-steward-resources](https://github.com/Nazeeefa/awesome-data-steward-resources) - A list of resources to learn about data stewardship.
 - [awesome-live-opensource-webapps](https://github.com/nolze/awesome-live-opensource-webapps) - A curated list of awesome live and in use web apps with open-sourced code.
 - [awesome-product-management](https://github.com/pcefulwarrior/awesome-product-management) - A curated list of awesome product management resources & tools.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .